Liberdus/liberdus-docs/docs/liberdus-network/protocol/Shardus.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # 🖧 Shardus

 ## 🧭 Overview

 **Shardus** is the underlying distributed ledger framework that powers **Liberdus**.
 It was created to solve the **scalability, efficiency, and decentralization** limitations of earlier blockchain designs.
 Unlike conventional blockchains that bundle transactions into blocks, **Shardus uses a blockless, sharded architecture** that allows transactions to be processed **individually and in parallel** across thousands of nodes.
 This design enables **linear scalability**, as more nodes join the network, total throughput increases proportionally, while maintaining decentralization and **low resource requirements per node**.

 Importantly, Shardus is not confined to Liberdus alone.
 It serves as a framework for building **Application Specific Chains (ASCs)**; independent, self-governing decentralized networks designed for different use cases.
 Liberdus is one such implementation, focused on **private, censorship-resistant social communication**.

----

 ## 💡 Why Liberdus Chose Shardus

-Liberdus is not just a payment or communication network- it’s a **social messaging infrastructure** that must handle message volumes comparable to mainstream apps like **WhatsApp or Telegram**, while remaining **decentralized, censorship-resistant, and trustless**.
+Liberdus is not just a payment or communication network - it’s a **social messaging infrastructure** that must handle message volumes comparable to mainstream apps like **WhatsApp or Telegram**, while remaining **decentralized, censorship-resistant, and trustless**.

 Shardus was chosen because:

-🔹 **It ensures transaction fees remain low forever.**
-Unlike most blockchain platforms, where transaction costs **rise massively as they near their TPS limits**, Shardus’s **linearly scaling architecture** ensures that fees stay consistently low regardless of demand.
+🔹 **It ensures transaction fees remain low forever.** Unlike most blockchain platforms, where transaction costs **rise massively as they near their TPS limits**, Shardus’s **linearly scaling architecture** ensures that fees stay consistently low regardless of demand.
 This makes it ideal for a global-scale messenger that must remain affordable for all users.

 🔹 **It supports millions of transactions per second** through **compute and state sharding**, essential for handling large-scale message traffic.